Insights

 What a Properly Designed Wired System Offers

 Wired systems are built to prioritize stability, consistency, and long-term performance.
+They also pair naturally with on-site recording, so footage stays on the local network instead of being routed through a cloud subscription.
 That results in several key advantages.

 Continuous recording